Polychrome Mountain: Geology

 About sixty million years ago, the mountain was part of a low plain composed of deep beds of gravel covered by ancient plants and varied animal life.
 The plain was uplifted and folded into mountains.
 Molten rock pushed into the gravel and some poured out of the surface as lava.
 As mountain-building forces continued to push the land skyward, rushing streams stripped the slopes of most of the original sands and gravels.
 Some were mixed and fused by volcanic rocks.
 The multi-hued lavas, intrusive rocks, and cemented gravels give the mountain its brilliant colors.

 Climate

 Based on the Köppen climate classification, Polychrome Mountain is located in a subarctic climate zone with long, cold, snowy winters, and mild summers.
-Temperatures can drop below −20 °C with wind chill factors below −30 °C. Precipitation runoff from the mountain drains into the Toklat River, which in turn is part of the Tanana River drainage basin.
+Winter temperatures can drop below −20 °F with wind chill factors below −30 °F. Precipitation runoff from the mountain drains into the Toklat River, which in turn is part of the Tanana River drainage basin.
 The months May through June offer the most favorable weather for climbing or viewing.